edlane/cliapi/README.md

 object, THEN it can easily become a configurable CLI query.
 With the cliapi decorator, both required and optional parameters are expressible through the CLI.
 Help is also handled by the cliapi framework.

-- **scoops**: a dictionary which maps a CLI query name to a particular API data scoop. "scoops" are really just "_sandboxed_ python _eval()_" statements.
-This allows predefined scoops to be expressed as CLI options.
-It also allows for restricted ad-hoc queries to be provided on the command line when a return value is not currently supported as an option in the CLI.
-The query uses Python's dictionary lookup syntax for slice slice**s** (See examples using **--query=** below).
-Python's _eval()_ function allows limiting access to a single data structure and "no builtins" through this facility:

 - **fetchers**: a dictionary which maps from a particular API name to the actual python function which provides the _backing store_ for the contents of the top-level API dictionary.